posted December 12, 2023

 - 2 Tablespoons olive oil

 - 2 Tablespoons Hey Grill Hey Signature Chicken Seasoning

-Preheat grill to two-zone heating to 350 degrees F.
+- Preheat.
+Set your grill to two-zone heating to 350 degrees F.

+- Smoke.
 Place chicken on indirect heat on the grill and cook for approximately 30-40 minutes or until the internal temperature reads 145 degrees F.

-Grill on direct heat for 5-7 minutes, or until the internal temperature reads 160 degrees F.
+- Direct heat.
+Transfer chicken to direct heat side of the grill.
+Leave on direct heat for 5-7 minutes, or until the internal temperature reads 160 degrees F.

 - Rest and serve.
 Remove from heat to cutting board or serving platter and allow to rest for at least 10 minutes.
 Slice, serve, and enjoy.

 BBQ Must Haves

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!